ManHumann/Maze_generator-solver/README.md

 Maze Solving:

 Algorithm:
-1. The maze is solved using a breadth-first search algorithm.
+1. The maze is solved using Dijkstra's algorithm algorithm.
-2. The algorithm starts from the top-left corner and explores possible paths until it reaches the bottom-right corner.
+2. The algorithm starts from the bottom-left corner and explores possible paths until it reaches the top-right corner.
 3. It maintains a stack of nodes to explore, and at each step, it looks at the neighboring cells and adds unvisited, accessible cells to the stack.
 4. The process continues until the bottom-right corner is reached.